single-cell-data/SOMA/brainstorming.md

 A SOMADataFrame may be optionally indexed by one or more dataframe columns (aka "dimensions").
 The name and order of dimensions is specified at the time of creation.
 Subsets of non-indexed dataframes are addressable by offset (i.e. `soma_rowid`).
 Subsets of indexed dataframes are addressable by the user-specified dimensions.

+SOMADataFrame rows require unique coordinates.
+In other words, the read and write operations will assume that any given coordinate tuple for indexed columns uniquely identifies a single dataframe row.

 ### Operation: create()

 Create a new SOMADataFrame with user-specified URI and schema.